Adstar123/NetShaper/README.md

 **Built for Windows network management with modern web technologies and high-performance C++ backend.**

-**Current Focus**: Resolving UI freezing and duplication issues to achieve production-ready device discovery before implementing traffic control features.
+**Current Status**: Device discovery phase complete with responsive UI and dynamic DNS resolution.
+Ready to implement traffic control interface and functionality.